ositaodunze/Emotional-AI/README.md

 # FeedMusic

 FeedMusic is an Emotional AI web-application that bridges the gap between a user's real-time emotional state and their personalized music experience.
-By analyzing facial expressions captured through a live webcam feed, FeedMusic identifies the user's emotional state, refines it through user confirmation, and dynamically generates a Spotify playlist tailored to either match or improve the detected mood.The system integrates facial recognitom, machine learning models, Large Language Model (LLM) powered normalization, and a hybrid recommendation engine.
+By analyzing facial expressions captured through a live webcam feed, FeedMusic identifies the user's emotional state, refines it through user confirmation, and dynamically generates a Spotify playlist tailored to either match or improve the detected mood.The system integrates facial recogniton, machine learning models, Large Language Model (LLM) powered normalization, and a hybrid recommendation engine.
 The system currently focuses on classifying and responding to five fundamental facial expressions:

 - Happiness